void

 obalka.png

 The cover of the first instalment from March 1921, drawn by Josef Lada.
 This is the only drawing of Švejk that Hašek ever saw.
-The better known rotund version appeared on 11 November 1923 in 'České Slovo'.
+The better-known, more rotund version first appeared on 11 November 1923 in České Slovo.
+This was ten months after Hašek's death.
 Picture courtesy of Richard Hašek, the author's grandson.

 Setting

-The Good Soldier Švejk is set at the start of World War I. It begins with the news of the assassination of Archduke Franz Ferdinand, Austro-Hungarian heir to the throne in Sarajevo on 28 June 1914 and ends at the eastern front in current Ukraine in the summer of 1915.
-Due to the author's early death, the novel was never completed, despite Karel Vaněk writing two more volumes.
-These are by most experts and readers deemed inferior and scarcely any translation exists.
+The Good Soldier Švejk is set at the start of the First World War.
+It begins with the news of the assassination of Archduke Franz Ferdinand, Austro-Hungarian heir to the throne, in Sarajevo on 28 June 1914 and ends on the Eastern Front in present-day Ukraine in the summer of 1915.
+Owing to the author's early death, the novel was never completed, despite Karel Vaněk finishing the fourth volume and adding two further volumes.
+Most experts and readers deem these inferior, and hardly any translations exist.

 Švejk